-A lip scrub combines exfoliation with much needed moisture to to keep lips softer longer, even in cold winter weather.
+A lip scrub combines exfoliation with much-needed moisture to keep lips softer longer, even in cold winter weather.
 So get on the lip scrub wagon with these homemade recipes and follow with a homemade lip balm.

 This recipe is a classic!
 A little honey combined with sugar and almond oil is all you need to moisturize and slough off dead skin.
-Here’s a recipe if you need it, but read on for the customizable lip scrub formula.
-There are endless ways to make a tasty sugar lip scrub.
+While you can use any kind of honey you like, the raw stuff has nutrients and antioxidants that nourish skin and encourage healing [source].

 - 2 teaspoons sugar